Health & Physical Education Program

 High School Level

 Health Education at the high school is a continuation of what was learned and practiced in middle school.
 The curriculum is responsive to the needs of students enrolled in the class and is focused on developing skills that will enhance all dimensions of their health as a teenager and as an adult.
+Click this link to view curriculum topics and examples of resources used in classes.

 Physical Education Program